-Q: What items will be voted on at the Annual Meeting?
+Q: What items will be voted on at the virtual Annual Meeting?

-- A: Stockholders will vote on the following items at the Annual Meeting: - · to elect Lilian Shackelford Murray and Amy Yoder as Class III directors; - to ratify the appointment of Deloitte & Touche LLP as our independent registered public accountants for the fiscal year ending December 31, 2018; and - to transact such other business that may properly come before the Annual Meeting or at any adjournment or postponement thereof.
+A: Stockholders will vote on the following items at the virtual Annual Meeting:

+- to elect Gregory D. Waller as a Class II director; - to ratify the appointment of Deloitte & Touche LLP as our independent registered public accountants for the fiscal year ending December 31, 2020; and - to transact such other business that may properly come before the virtual Annual Meeting or at any adjournment or postponement thereof.

-Q: How does the board of directors recommend I vote on these proposals?
+Q: How does the Board of Directors recommend I vote on these proposals?

-- A: The Board recommends a vote: - · FOR the election of Lilian Shackelford Murray and Amy Yoder as Class III directors; - FOR the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accountants for the fiscal year ending December 31, 2018.
+A: The Board recommends a vote:

+- · FOR the election of Gregory D. Waller as a Class II director; and - FOR the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accountants for the fiscal year ending December 31, 2020.